How Student Travel By Train In Europe

 Learning to navigate your personal life, in general, is just as important as knowing what your timetable is for University.
-You can’t think of getting straight A’s if you don’t know how to catch a train, manage a budget or even clean your clothes!
+You can’t think of getting straight A’s if you don’t know how to catch a train, manage a budget, or even clean your clothes!
 A great way to learn about yourself while having a great time is to travel by train in Europe.
 It’s by far the easiest way to get around and you’ll have time to figure out your next move whilst enjoying a beautiful view.
 So, take that trip and learn what it’s like out there in the real world.
 We’ve given you some ideas to get you started.

 Our first Student Travel by Train is: Enjoy A Session By The Seine

-Student Travel By Train in Europe is not only amazingly fun but if you’re smart is can also be free!
+Student Travel By Train in Europe is not only amazingly fun but if you’re smart it can also be free!
 Something that is quite rare in Paris!
 Grab a few cheap bottles of wine and head to the Seine to enjoy the cream of the crop on the Paris jazz scene.
 Student Travel By Train to Paris is super easy, even if you don’t speak the language!

-Visit Frederick Chopin, Jim Morrison, Edith Piaf and Oscar Wilde at Pere Lachaise Cemetery in Paris, France
+Visit Frederick Chopin, Jim Morrison, Edith Piaf, and Oscar Wilde at Pere Lachaise Cemetery in Paris, France

 We don’t blame you if you think this one is a little strange, but Pere Lachaise cemetery is actually really great!
-Tips: Entry is free; download a map on to your phone or tablet before you go to find the famous graves.
+Tips: Entry is free; download a map onto your phone or tablet before you go to find the famous graves.

 Care 4 Bears in Croatia

 Student Travel By Train in Europe can be more than just fun.
 As a student, it is important to take the time to find your passion or just give back!
-If you have the time over the holidays, why not?
+If you have time over the holidays, why not?
 If you’re looking for some feel-good moments, take the time to Travel By Train to Croatia and visit Kuterevo.
 A refugee camp for brown bears who need help in order to be re-entered into the wild.
-Enjoy playing, feeding or just watching these beautiful animals.
+Enjoy playing, feeding, or just watching these beautiful animals.

 Be surrounded by Butterflies in Amsterdam’s zoo, Holland

-While we’re on the topic of nature, next stop is Amsterdam’s zoo.
+While we’re on the topic of nature, the next stop is Amsterdam’s zoo.
 Located in the city zoo is a big greenhouse full of beautiful butterflies.
 A truly unique experience.
 The zoo has other animals too, such as sloths, kangaroos, and jaguars!
 Tip: In the summer it is open until sunset and they have concerts 6-8 pm with wine.

 Drink in an Igloo, kind of, at The Absolut Ice Bar in Stockholm, Sweden